 “A mix of shrewd practical proposals, egalitarian humanism and utopian vision.”
 Professor Simon Marginson

 The book was published in September 2018 with Bristol University Press and launched at an event with the Brigstow Institute with nearly 200 people and speakers including Nasra Ayub, Nicola Dandridge and Afzal Shah.
-Erik Lithander is pictured closing the event.
+Erik Lithander is pictured below closing the event.

 Jana Bacevic calls the book ‘a highly necessary blend of critical humanist analysis and concrete policy proposals’ in a review-essay for the LSE Review of Books.